MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pos/barcode-scanner-driver.md

 1. Double-click the solution file, **BarcodeScanner.sln** to open the solution with Visual Studio.

 1. The project zip file was downloaded from the Internet so you may see a security warning when you open the solution.
-If you do, click **OK** to finish loading the project.
+If you do, select **OK** to finish loading the project.

 1. In Visual Studio, locate **Solution Explorer**.
 If this is not already open, select **Solution Explorer** from the **View** menu.
 In **Solution Explorer**, you can see the project and the source files it contains.